 Found yourself with dry skin in pregnancy?
 Taking too many baths can strip your skin of moisture, as can too much heat, so opt for short (warm, not hot!) showers if you can and keep baths as a treat for when you’re extra achy.
 Try a gentle cleanser, such as our Hydrating Milk, which can be used every day.
 Rich in almond oil, it’s bursting with vitamin E, a potent antioxidant.

 Ah, the opposite, hey?
 Oily skin can also appear when pregnancy hormones start doing their thing.
 It’s most common in the early stages as levels of progesterone rise in the body, but can be present throughout an entire pregnancy.
 The good news is that it can be easily treated, so don’t worry too much if your skin has gone from dry to greasy in the space of a few weeks.

 And not in the good way, either?
 A great way of keeping cool and relieving redness is to keep a little bottle of our Boosting Facial Tonic in the fridge, so that it’s always there for a wee spritz whenever you need it.
 Grabbing a sneaky snack – spray away too!
-Getting the milk – oh, go on then, have another little drop.
 That flush will be gone in no time.
 If it’s a heat rash, try and dress in layers too.
 That way, you can always strip off without worrying about baring all!